MircoDeAndreis/25-26/LAB-K7/README.md

 ## 5.2 Test load balancing
 Type "links www.uniroma3.it" on the client to experiment load balancing.
 Try reloading the page sebveral times with CTRL-R. What happens?
 Why?
+Try closing and launching links several times.

 ## 5.3 Sniff DNS traffic
 Use "rndc flush" the clean the cache on ldns.
-Connect a wireshark device to collision domain A.
+Connect a wireshark device to collision domain D.
-Open any browser on the host machine on localhost:3000, sniff eth1, launch links on the client and identify the recursive operation of DNS.
+Open any browser on the host machine on localhost:3000, sniff eth1, launch links on the client and identify on the packet trace the recursive operation of DNS.

 ## 5.4 (Optional) Experiments with machine failures:
 1. Failure of ws3: shut down the corresponding container.
 Try fetching "www.uniroma3.it" from the client.
 What do you expect to happen?
 Why?